ThroughTheSprings/Demo-1/README.md

   2) 2 Stone-textured walls

-  3) A reflective cameric-textured foor
+  3) A reflective carmeic-textured floor

   4) A skybox